yigao7/Data-Mining-Project/BFR_Clustering/README.md

 Since the BFR algorithm has a strong assumption that the clusters are normally distributed with independent dimensions, I use synthetic datasets with random centroids, some data points with the centroids, and some standard deviations that form the clusters.
 There are also outliers.
-Data points which are outliers belong to clusters that is named or indexed as “-1”.
+Data points which are outliers belong to clusters that is named or indexed as “-1."

-In BFR, there are three sets of points that you need to keep track of:
+In BFR, there are three sets of points that should be kept track of:
 - Discard set (DS),
 - Compression set (CS),
 - Retained set (RS)